shaisachs/shaisachs.github.io/style-guide.md

 - Short, human, and slightly offbeat.
 Single evocative words or phrases work well ("Alienation", "Lovable"), as do compound titles ("Software printing press: tool calls", "Agentic code review framework").
 - Prefer the counterintuitive or arresting angle over the descriptive one.

+## Guardrails

+- Do not invent details or stories that were not provided to you.
+- Kepp blog post bodies to 3,000 characters or less, so they can be posted to LinkedIn easily.

 ## Checklist before publishing

 - [ ] Does it open with a hook that pulls in a busy reader?